benjamin-asr/benjamin-asr.github.io/docs/enn.md

 * Param Num: Number of parameters the model has to learn.

+* True Count: Number of ENN samples in `enn/true` directory.

-* Data Count: Number of ENN samples in enn directory.
+* False Count: Number of ENN samples in `enn/false` directory.

 * Learned Count: Number of words that their loss become less than target loss.